-Your bodily fluids and tissues may be tested.
+Your fluids and tissues may be tested.
 This can be done with:

-Images may be taken of your bodily structures.
+Images may be taken.
 This can be done with:

-American Society for Reproductive Medicine
+Reproductive Facts—American Society for Reproductive Medicine

-RESOLVE: The National Infertility Association
+Resolve—The National Infertility Association

 Men's Health Centre

 Infertility in men.
 EBSCO DynaMed website.
-Available at: http://www.ebscohost.com/dynamed.
-Updated October 7, 2014.
-Accessed October 27, 2014.
+Available at: https://www.dynamed.com/condition/infertility-in-men-23.
+Accessed November 11, 2021.

 Reproductive health and the workplace.
-The National Institute for Occupational Safety and Health website.
-Available at: http://www.cdc.gov/niosh/topics/repro.
+National Institute for Occupational Safety and Health (NIOSH) website.
+Available at: https://www.cdc.gov/niosh/topics/repro.
 Accessed November 11, 2021

 EBSCO Medical Review Board